Posted on April 5, 2017

 I took the instruction booklet to school the next day, and poured over every word, trying to glean any insight or inspiration from the words within.
 There was nothing.
 Even the instruction booklet appeared to not understand the game Atari had tried to re-create.
 I’d stood behind the teenagers at the Guild Drug store for too many hours, watching them play and gazing at the on-screen and on-cabinet illustrations and instructions to know the nuances of Pac-Man.
 This game had none of them.
 In fact, besides the most basic elements, it appeared to have a complete lack of understanding of the Pac-Man coin-op game.
 Atari VCS Pac-Man had “vitamin pills” instead of “fruit”, “video wafers” instead of dots, “power-pills” instead of “energizers”, and the ghosts were all the same color: transparent.

-It made me rethink what I felt about Atari and the VCS.
+They made me rethink what I felt about Atari and the VCS.
 When I re-read the Electronic Games review of Pac-Man, it validated my opinion.
 All of a sudden, I trusted E.G. more than any other source.
-I don’t think I was alone
+I don’t think I was alone in that assessment.

 I felt like I was finally part of something.